-Come and explore SAM after dark!
+Come and explore SAM at dusk after opening hours.
 Watch a performance, view the ongoing exhibitions, listen to live music or create your own artworks in a fun-filled evening of art and entertainment.

 Find out more about the line-up below.